 Viglink and Skimlinks sound like an affiliate marketer's dream.
 Sign up (both are free) and you'll never have to code an affiliate link again!
 What's more, you'll never have to apply to another merchant or affiliate network and wait for approval – because you use their affiliate accounts with the big networks like Commission Junction, Linkshare, ShareASale, Amazon, eBay and more.

-What's more, you'll never have to worry about complicated affiliate links - because all you do is place ordinary links on your Wordpress or Blogger blog, and Viglink or Skimlinks look after the rest.
+What's more, you'll never have to worry about complicated affiliate links - because all you do is place ordinary links on your WordPress or Blogger blog, and Viglink or Skimlinks look after the rest.

 But the major benefit is that all your affiliate network memberships are consolidated in one place, with a threshold of only $10 on Skimlinks or $25 on Viglink.
-So instead of having money sitting in various affiliate networks, waiting to reach payout threshold, all your commissions are pooled together and you'll get paid more frequently.
+So instead of having money sitting in various affiliate networks, waiting to reach the payout threshold, all your commissions are pooled together and you'll get paid more frequently.

-And finally, these services can help those hit by tax laws in some US States, since you're not signing up directly with the affiliate networks.
+And finally, these services can help those hit by tax laws in some US states, since you're not signing up directly with the affiliate networks.

 What's the Catch?

 Sounds too good to be true, right?
-Especially as you can sign up for free, and the setup on both Wordpress and Blogger is fairly easy.
+Especially as you can sign up for free, and the setup on both WordPress and Blogger is fairly easy.

-Yes, of course there's a catch – they take a 25% cut of the commission on every sale.
+Yes, of course, there's a catch – they take a 25% cut of the commission on every sale.
 Ouch!
 But read on – in practice, you don't lose as much as you think.